andravin/spio/README.md

 // auto wrong = smem_a[compute_idx.get<WARP_J>()];  // Compile error: WARP_J not valid for SmemA
 ```

-The main computation loop demonstrates how typed dimensions provide compile-time safety - it's impossible to use an incompatible dimension type with a tensor that doesn't support it, as the type system will generate a compilation error:
+The main computation loop demonstrates how typed dimensions provide compile-time safety by preventing incompatible dimension types from being used with tensors that don't support them.
+The tensor implementations use `constexpr` with known tile sizes so that tensor indexing arithmetic is greatly simplified at compile-time and loops with constant bounds are unrolled.
+This produces highly optimized code that runs at near full utilization on NVIDIA Ada GeForce RTX 4090 GPUs:

 ```c++
 // Main computation loop with pipelined memory operations